 If you love history and architecture, walk around the cobblestone alleys running off a number of small squares.
 Bougainvilleas provide the splash of color amidst the old buildings.
 The old town walls, a villa from Roman times and 2 Illyrian forts are among the places of interest.

-The Greek tower on the Stari Grad Plain, a UNESCO World Heritage Site, is also worth a mention.
+The Greek tower on the Stari Grad Plain, a UNESCO World Heritage Site since 2008, is also worth a mention.
 The Field of Pharos is an agricultural landscape, home to lavender fields, olive groves vineyards, and working farms.

 If churches are your thing, Stadi Grad has 9 of them.
 The Church of St. John is on a site that was first developed in the 5th Century.
 Several of the churches are very old with modern additions in the 18th or 19th Centuries.
 The old Dominican monastery, established in 1482, was damaged by the Turks, and later fortified with two round towers.